Montgomery Clift: Personal life

-Clift is said to have valued privacy and ambiguity in his personal life, though he was known to be friendly and affectionate, blurring the emotions of platonic love and sexual attraction, particularly with close friend Elizabeth Taylor, as soon as Paramount Pictures arranged her to attend the Los Angeles premiere of The Heiress as Clift's date to generate publicity.
+Clift is said to have valued privacy and ambiguity in his personal life, though he was known to be friendly and affectionate, blurring the emotions of platonic love and sexual attraction, particularly with close friend Elizabeth Taylor.
+Paramount Pictures arranged for her to attend the Los Angeles premiere of The Heiress as Clift's date to generate publicity.
+Paramount executive Luigi Luraschi remembered that Taylor, like many American teenagers, seemed "unmistakably in love" with Clift around the time of filming A Place in the Sun, which commenced soon after that premiere outing.

-Paramount executive Luigi Luraschi remembered that Taylor, just like many American teenagers, seemed "unmistakably in love" with Clift around the time of filming A Place in the Sun, which commenced soon after their premiere outing.
-They starred together as romantic leads in a total of three films throughout the 1950s: A Place in the Sun, where, in their romantic scenes, they received considerable acclaim for their naturalness and their appearance, Raintree County and Suddenly, Last Summer, and remained close until his death.
+Throughout the 1950s, Clift and Taylor starred together as romantic leads in three films: A Place in the Sun, Raintree County, and Suddenly, Last Summer.
+Their romantic scenes in A Place in the Sun received considerable acclaim for their naturalness and authentic appearance.
+Taylor remained a loyal friend to Clift until his death.

-In 2000, at the GLAAD Media Awards, where Taylor was honored for her work for the LGBT community, she made the first public declaration by anyone of the fact that Clift was gay and called him her closest friend and confidant.
-According to Clift's brother, Clift was either gay or bisexual.
-Montgomery Clift informed his psychiatrist that he was homosexual and struggling to cope with it.
-In a taped telephone conversation with his brother, Clift's mother stated she had known Clift was homosexual early on.
+In 2000, at the GLAAD Media Awards, where Taylor was honored for her work for the LGBT community, she made the first public declaration by anyone that Clift was gay and called him her closest friend and confidant.
+Clift's brother claimed he was bisexual.
+When Clift began therapy in late 1950, he told his psychiatrist, "he thought he was homosexual and he wanted to know how to deal with it."
+After his death, in a taped telephone conversation with his brother, Clift's mother stated that she had known early on that Clift was homosexual.

-Many of Clift's biographers note his relationships with men and some few women based on friends' accounts and interviews.
+Many of Clift's biographers cite his relationships with men and a few women based on friends' accounts and interviews.
 He was linked to actresses Libby Holman and Phyllis Thaxter.
-Clift's longest relationships were with men.
+However, Clift's longest relationships were with men.
 He was involved with the Adventures of Superman actor Jack Larson and theater actor William LeMassena, with whom he had a three-year relationship.
 LeMassena remained a close friend to Clift until his death.
 He described their relationship with fondness and kept taped film reels of Clift and the company of There Shall Be No Night enjoying leisure time together.

-Clift was deeply and intensely involved with Broadway choreographer Jerome Robbins; very few associates were aware of how intimate and emotionally charged the relationship between the pair was.
-Clift and Robbins camouflaged their relationship by dating women.
+Clift was deeply and intensely involved with Broadway choreographer Jerome Robbins; "few associates were aware of how intimate and emotionally charged the relationship between Clift and Robbins was."
+They camouflaged their relationship by dating women.
 In 1948, when Clift left Robbins to pursue a movie career in Hollywood, the announcement devastated Robbins.
-He told Clift "I could make you love me," at the end of their two-year affair.
+He told Clift, "I could make you love me," at the end of their two-year affair.